ARM-software/tarmac-trace-utilities/doc/index.rst

   In some variants of Tarmac, an especially long value has a ``_`` separator in the middle.
 This is purely a visual separator and has no semantic significance.

+  One currently known exception to the logical-order rule is that data transfers in the Tarmac generated by Cortex-M4 RTL are written in memory order, so that in a little-endian program the bytes will be reversed compared to the Fast Models style of Tarmac.
+This is currently detected by a heuristic: if the type code is exactly 8 characters long and ends in a ``D``, we assume the record is of this type, and interpret the data in memory order.

 Diagrammatic memory access lines ................................